-The Institute of Transportation Studies at UC Davis, in partnership with the UC Davis Policy Institute for Energy, the Environment, and the Economy, is currently looking to fill two positions in our interdisciplinary 3 Revolutions Future Mobility Program (3R): a Post-Doctorate Researcher and a Policy Analyst.
-Candidates for both positions should be interested in the relationship between the three revolutions in transportation — shared mobility, electrification and autonomous vehicles—and societal benefits.
+The Institute of Transportation Studies at UC Davis, in partnership with the UC Davis Policy Institute for Energy, the Environment, and the Economy, is currently looking for an analyst to join our interdisciplinary 3 Revolutions Future Mobility Program (3R).
+Candidates should be interested in the relationship between the three revolutions in transportation — shared mobility, electrification and autonomous vehicles—and societal benefits.

-There are a number of ongoing projects in which the candidate will participate (depending on their interests and strengths).
-Here are descriptions of the two positions and links on how to apply:
+There are a number of ongoing projects in which the candidate will participate (depending on their interests and strengths) including:

-- Transportation Policy Post-Doctorate Researcher – This research position will include applied academic research relating to the societal and environmental impacts of vehicle automation, electrification and shared mobility.
+1. Transportation Policy Post-Doctorate Researcher – This research position will include applied academic research relating to the societal and environmental impacts of vehicle automation, electrification and shared mobility.
 This could include serving as a principal investigator for research projects, or assisting in implementing research projects led by ITS faculty and researchers.
 This could include Assisting in the project management of graduate student researchers’ projects.
-The position may also include policy analysis development (e.g. benefit-cost analysis, scenario development, model policy development, best practice assessment) to evaluate the challenges and opportunities associated with various policy alternatives including, but not limited to, road pricing, increasing pooling, reimagining bus service, or modernizing paratransit.
+It will also include policy analysis development (e.g. benefit-cost analysis, scenario development, model policy development, best practice assessment) to evaluate the challenges and opportunities associated with various policy alternatives including, but not limited to, road pricing, increasing pooling, reimagining bus service, or modernizing paratransit.
 Researchers will also support development of concise policy briefs to summarize formal research developed by team members and faculty.
-(Educational requirements: Candidates are required to hold a PhD in a related field)
+(Educational requirements: Candidates are required to hold a Ph.D. in a related field)